 Sublease Agreement – A contract that can be carried out when a current occupant would like to re-rent the property to another individual (if given permission by the primary landlord).

 Connecticut contains a section within the state’s law called Title 47a – Landlord and Tenant.
 This section includes chapters that list the proper code of conduct that must be followed by lessors and lessees when entering into a contract regarding a rental property.
 (The state also provides an informative guide called the Rights and Responsibilities of Landlords and Tenants in Connecticut which summarizes the content within Title 47a in a comprehensive way.)

 Required Landlord Disclosures

 Bed Bug Infestation (§ 47a-7a(c)) – If a landlord is looking to rent a dwelling that is currently infested with bed bugs, they must disclose this information to the potential tenant before entering into an agreement.
-Prior to the tenancy, the lessee may request for the landlord to disclose the most recent date in which the property was inspected, treated, and found to be bedbug free.
+Prior to the tenancy, the lessee may request the landlord to disclose the most recent date in which the property was inspected, treated, and found to be bedbug-free.